JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_03_Collaborate_with_Teams.md

 1. Select **Replace** when you're satisfied with the new message.
 If you selected a partial section, only that text updates.

-1. Select **X** at the top right of the Copilot window to reject the suggestions if you prefer your original message.

 1. Once you replace the original message, select **Post**.

 The team receives your message and is excited to contribute!
 Everyone contributes ideas and discusses potential issues in the Teams chat.